 Landmark Monuments

 Character Elements Key Features Examples Significance

 Buildings of high Visually, aesthetically The Minster; The relative

 cultural significance and historically Clifford's Tower (12th completeness

 interesting and century massacre of the city

 sometimes associated of York Jews); The walls and

 with historical events Eye of York complex the presence

 and specific individuals.
 (Luddites; Chartists). of so many

 principal

 monuments

 within their

 circuit such

 as the

 Minster,

 Castle,

 Guildhalls,

 and

 numerous

 churches is

 unique in

 England.

 Physical and temporal The Minster in particular The Minster; Clifford's The revealed

 landmarks can be viewed from Tower, Terry's views, distant

 the Wolds, Moors and Factory; Nestle views and

 Dales.
 The walls are Factory.
 Rowntree iconic views

 ever present and a Wharf; Foss Islands of the Minster

 perambulation of them chimney. and other

 will reveal many of monuments

 the City's monuments are extremely

 including Terry's and the important and

 Nestle Factory.
 Clifford's are a principal

-Tower is particularly characteristic.
+Tower is particularly associated with characteristic.

-associated with

 historical events.
 The

 Civil War is associated

 with the Bars.
 The Eye

 of York with Luddites.

-Landmark Monuments Character Elements Key Features Examples Significance Substantial numbers of medieval communal buildings Buildings that reflect functional importance as civic centres, places of justice, work and religious activity Minster Court; Gray's Court; St Leonard's Hospital; King's Manor; Merchant Adventurers Hall.
-The Minster is the largest Gothic Cathedral north of the Alps and probably the most Monument clustering There is very little dispersion and most principal monuments are sited within the historic core and there is a degree of intervisibility, especially from the City Walls.
-Exhibition Square (Bootham Bar; Roman Wall; City Wall; Art Gallery; Kings Manor; St Mary's Abbey). architecturally expressive.
-The proximity of principal monuments to each other helps legibility and accessibility making it easy to enjoy the historical and cultural significances of York.
-Quantity of monuments York has a higher than average number of listed buildings and other principal monuments.
-Views from the City Walls.
-This is a defining characteristic of York which has succeeded in conserving so much of its architectural and artistic legacy.
+Landmark Monuments

+Character Elements Key Features Examples Significance

+Substantial numbers Buildings that reflect Minster Court; Gray's The Minster

+of medieval communal functional importance Court; St Leonard's is the largest

+buildings as civic centres, places Hospital; King's Gothic

+of justice, work and Manor; Merchant Cathedral

+religious activity Adventurers Hall. north of the

+Alps and

+probably

+the most

+architecturally

+expressive.

+Monument clustering There is very little Exhibition Square The proximity

+dispersion and most (Bootham Bar; of principal

+principal monuments Roman Wall; City monuments

+are sited within the Wall; Art Gallery; to each

+historic core and there Kings Manor; St other helps

+is a degree of inter- Mary's Abbey). legibility and

+visibility, especially from accessibility

+the City Walls. making it

+easy to enjoy

+the historical

+and cultural

+significances

+of York.

+Quantity of monuments York has a higher Views from the City This is a

+than average number Walls. defining

+of listed buildings characteristic

+and other principal of York

+monuments. which has

+succeeded

+in conserving

+so much of its

+architectural

+and artistic

+legacy.

-Landmark Monuments Character Elements Key Features Examples Significance Diversity of monuments Diversity ranges from Substantial limestone structures like the Minster to Timber framed Barley Hall and Merchant Adventurers Hall and domestic buildings to brick built Railway headquarters and 19th and 20th century factories.
-Brick - Fairfax House; Limestone - The Minster; Timber framing - Merchant Adventurers Hall.
-This diversity adds richness and interest and sets it apart from Bath as an example where easy access to good quality local stone and formal 18th century town planning resulted in less diversity.
+Landmark Monuments Character Elements Key Features Examples Significance Diversity of monuments Key Features Diversity ranges from Substantial limestone structures like the Minster to Timber framed Barley Hall and Merchant Adventurers Hall and domestic buildings to brick built Railway headquarters and 19th and 20th century factories.
+Examples Brick - Fairfax House; Limestone - The Minster; Timber framing - Merchant Adventurers Hall.
+SignificanceThis diversityadds richnessand interestand sets itapart fromBath as anexamplewhere easyaccess togood qualitylocal stoneand formal18th centurytown planningresulted inless diversity.
 Churches locked into urban fabric Provide pockets of green space within dense urban blocks and are a haven for wildlife.
 Churches off Micklegate.
 Substantially enriches the spatial quality and amenity of the city centre in particular and historically they are surviving markers for important city parishes.